Bandar Tasik Selatan station: Express Rail Link

-Rather than sharing a common access point with the KTM station and the Sri Petaling Line station, the KLIA Transit station was constructed as an entirely dedicated structure towards the northwest from the KTM station, with its own access point towards the northwest via Kampung Malaysia Tambahan to Jalan Sungai Besi (a branch road from the Sungai Besi Expressway).
-The only direct linkage between the KLIA Transit station and the other two stations is a 95 m footbridge over the ERL tracks and the KTM tracks into the ticket area of the KTM station, thus serving as a second access point to both the KTM station and the Sri Petaling Line station.
+Rather than sharing a common access point with the KTM station and the LRT station, the ERL station was constructed as an entirely dedicated structure towards the northwest of the KTM station, with its own access point via the road between Kampung Malaysia Tambahan and Jalan Sungai Besi (a branch road from the Sungai Besi Expressway).
+The only direct linkage between the ERL station and the other two stations is a 95 m footbridge over the ERL and KTM tracks into the ticket area of the KTM station, thus serving as a second access point to both the KTM and LRT stations.

-The station was built in a unique design that incorporated large semicircular roofs as shelters for platforms with multi-tiered roofs for the rest of the building, similar to the adjoining Sri Petaling Line station.
+The station was built with a unique design that incorporated large semicircular roofs as shelters for platforms with multi-tiered roofs for the rest of the building, similar to the adjoining LRT station.
 Unlike the initial structures of the KTM and LRT stations, however, the station was planned and built to support disabled passengers, with elevators and inclinations up and down uneven walkways, alongside stairways and escalators in all relevant areas of the station.
 The station also features two island platforms along four tracks, and basic ticket counters.